 Since these villages sprawl down the hills, there are many hiking trails here, and the reward of reaching the top is a splendid view of the buildings and sea below.

 And as if this wasn’t enough, Italy has an abundance of lakeside villages that are equally picturesque and charming.
-Come, Sirmione, Varenna, and Bellagio are to name a few out of hundreds.
+Lake Como, Sirmione, Varenna, and Bellagio are to name a few out of hundreds.